GitHubChuanYu/T3Project1_PathPlanning/README.md

 To ensure smooth trajectory generation, the **spline** method is used to fit target way points.
 That is why [spline.h](https://github.com/GitHubChuanYu/T3Project1_PathPlanning/blob/master/src/spline.h) is included.

 As suggested in [Project Q&A](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/27800789-bc8e-4adc-afe0-ec781e82ceae/lessons/23add5c6-7004-47ad-b169-49a5d7b1c1cb/concepts/3bdfeb8c-8dd6-49a7-9d08-beff6703792d), five way points are picked for spline fitting.
 The first two points are from previous path (or if previous path is almost empty, then use current and previous car location x, y).
 The rest three way points are transformed from three waypoints defined in Frenet coordinate with target **s** of 30m, 60m, and 90m away from current self-driving car **s** and target **d** in target lane calcuated from **behavior planning** part.
-The code is between line 233 and line 294 in [main.cpp](https://github.com/GitHubChuanYu/T3Project1_PathPlanning/blob/master/src/main.cpp) file.
+The code is between line 233 and line 294 in [main.cpp](https://github.com/GitHubChuanYu/T3Project1_PathPlanning/blob/master/src/main.cpp) file:

+* Note: During spline fitting, all the waypoints are transformed from global coordinate system to car's coordinate system so that they are easier for calculating.
+The detailed theory for this transform can be found in this [link](https://www.miniphysics.com/coordinate-transformation-under-rotation.html).

 After spline trajectory is calculated.
 We can calculate the final waypoints for path planner: